se-edu/se-book/errorHandling/defensiveProgramming/referentialIntegrity/q-tick-trueFalse.md

 Bidirectional associations, if not implemented properly, can result in referential integrity violations.

-- [ ] a.
-True
+- ( ) True
-- [ ] b.
-False
+- ( ) False

 <div slot="answer">

-- [x] a.
 True
-- [ ] b.
-False

 Explanation: Bidirectional associations require two objects to link to each other.
-When one of these links is not consistent with the other, we have a RI violation.
+When one of these links is not consistent with the other, we have a referential integrity violation.

 </div>
 </question>